SyncSign Infrastructure Overview

 SyncSign Hub

-The SyncSign Hub is a bridge between the ZigBee network and the Internet.
+The SyncSign Hub serves as the bridge between nodes and the server.
 It manages multiple nodes, such as displays and sensors.
 It stores the Access Key to your calendar system and fetches the booking events from the calendar directly.

 SyncSign Node